 - Apply a paste of equal amounts of sandalwood and turmeric powder.
 While sandalwood has a cooling effect, turmeric acts as an antiseptic.
 Make sure you buy fresh sandalwood and turmeric powder.
 Do not apply any home-made remedies to open skin (5).

 - Crush some neem leaves to make a paste (grinding in a blender will also do the trick).
 Apply it over the bug bites for quick relief (5).

 Won’t it be amazing if you can stop the bugs from biting your cherub?
 Here are a few things you can do to keep away the menace:

 - If there is a sudden increase in the number of mosquitoes in and around your house, use a spray or other methods of getting rid of them.

 - Do not expose the child to open areas for too long.
-If you take out the child out for a stroll, make sure to keep her well covered.
+If you take the child out for a stroll, make sure to keep them well covered.
 However, avoid very bright colors and floral patterns, as they attract insects.

 - Keep windows closed, especially during the evenings, to prevent bugs from entering.

-- For kids older than 6 months, use mosquito repellant creams.
+- For children older than 12 months, use mosquito repellent creams.
 Choose one that is suitable for babies.

-- Use mosquito nets when your baby is asleep or even over her stroller while taking her out.
+- Use mosquito nets when your baby is asleep or even over their stroller while taking them out.